Conformal Prediction for Dose-Response Models with Continuous Treatments: Experiments

-For the evaluation, several methods were tested and compared, including Gaussian Process, CatBoost with Uncertainty~\citep{duan_ngboost_2019}, Standard Conformal Prediction, Locally Weighted Conformal Prediction (WCP Local), Global Propensity-Weighted Conformal Prediction (WCP Global Oracle and WCP Global Propensity), and Local Propensity-Weighted Conformal Prediction (WCP Local Oracle and WCP Local Propensity).
+For the evaluation, several baseline methods were tested and compared, including Gaussian Process, CatBoost with Uncertainty~\citep{duan_ngboost_2019}, Standard Conformal Prediction, and Locally Weighted Conformal Prediction (WCP Local, using weights $w_l$).
+The assumed target interventional distribution is a uniform distribution, to mimic that every dose could be equally likely queried.
+For the proposed propensity methods, we included both variations, using their respective weights: Global Propensity-Weighted Conformal Prediction (WCP Global Oracle and WCP Global Propensity using $w_{g,p}$) and Local Propensity-Weighted Conformal Prediction (WCP Local Oracle and WCP Local Propensity, using $w_{l,p}$).
 The Gaussian Process was included in the comparison due to its widespread use for UQ in regression problems assuming a normal error distribution~\citep{fiedler_practical_2021}.
-All other approaches were based on the CatBoost model, chosen for its strong out-of-the-box performance~\citep{dorogush_catboost_2018}.
+All other approaches used a CatBoost model for the base CADRF learner, chosen for its strong out-of-the-box performance~\citep{dorogush_catboost_2018}.
 As a result, the "CatBoost with Uncertainty" method was incorporated as a baseline for comparison of UQ.
 The propensity learner employed in the propensity-weighted approaches was a \texttt{CatboostRegressor} with 4000 iterations and default hyperparameters.
-Similarly, the CADRF models were based on CatBoost with 5000 iterations and default hyperparameters.
-The CatBoost with Uncertainty approach used the same underlying CatBoost model as the CADRF methods to ensure consistency.
+Similarly, the CADRF models were a CatBoost model with 5000 iterations and default hyperparameters.
+The CatBoost with Uncertainty approach used the same underlying CatBoost model as the other methods to ensure consistency.
 For the locally weighted conformal approaches, a Gaussian kernel~\citep{theodoridis_chapter_2015} was employed to represent local coverage.
-The bandwidth parameter for the kernel was set as $h = 2 \cdot (0.2 \cdot \sigma_{\hat{\pi}})^2$, where $\sigma_{\hat{\pi}}$ denotes the standard deviation of the estimated propensity distribution\footnote{The code of the proposed methodology and the experiments are available open-source at \url{https://github.com/predict-idlab/dose-response-conformal-prediction}}.
+The bandwidth parameter for the kernel was set as $h = 2 \cdot (0.2 \cdot \sigma_{\hat{\pi}})^2$, where $\sigma_{\hat{\pi}}$ denotes the standard deviation of the estimated propensity distribution.
+This bandwidth parameter was originally selected using 5-fold cross-validation for every scenario and evaluating the calibration on a held-out set.
+However, we found that $h = 2 \cdot (0.2 \cdot \sigma_{\hat{\pi}})^2$ served as a robust heuristic that provided sufficient and consistent performance across all experiments and scenarios.
+We note that the actual performance and tightness of the prediction intervals can be further improved by selecting an optimal, use-case-specific bandwidth parameter through cross-validation \footnote{The code of the proposed methodology and the experiments are available open-source at \url{https://github.com/predict-idlab/dose-response-conformal-prediction}}.